Morgan-Potter/Morgan-Potter.github.io/docs/_posts/2022-07-31-Referencing Generator Updates.md

 </li>
 </ol>

-A project like this would look great on a resume or university application, and is a service to peers, especially those struggling with referencing.
-The question is whether it is moral to use this in a university application.
-If you give a service to others for the sake of giving, then it should not give you personal gain, however this is not the case for me.
-If I use this for a university application, it is not immoral, however it means that the website is no longer an act of charity.
-The question is am I ok with doing that, which I am.
-I see the benefits far outweigh the ego boost I will get from being charitable, and the service will still be the same.

 <h3>Reflection</h3>

 <h4>Where did you meet success, and who might benefit most from what you’ve learned along the way?</h4>